reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 </Sandpack>

-As you iterate through `history` array, the `squares` variable goes through each element of `history`, and `index` goes through each array index: 0, 1, 2, ….
-(In most cases, you'd need the actual array elements, but in this case you don't use `squares`.)
+As you iterate through `history` array inside the function you passed to `map`, the `squares` argument goes through each element of `history`, and the `move` argument goes through each array index: `0`, `1`, `2`, ….
+(In most cases, you'd need the actual array elements, but in this case you don't use `squares` to render a list of moves.)

 For each move in the tic-tac-toe game's history, you create a list item `<li>` which contains a button `<button>`.
-The button has a `onClick` handler which calls a function called `this.jumpTo()` (that you haven't defined yet).
+The button has a `onClick` handler which calls a function called `jumpTo` (that you haven't implemented yet).

-For now, you should see a list of the moves that have occurred in the game and a warning in the developer tools console.
+For now, you should see a list of the moves that occurred in the game and an error in the developer tools console.

-Let's discuss what the "key" warning means.
+Let's discuss what the "key" error means.

 ### Picking a key {/*picking-a-key*/}